Air transportation safety investigation A23Q0143

 Table of contents

-Near collision with terrain on instrument final approach
+Near collision with terrain on final instrument approach

 Air Creebec Inc.

-De Havilland Canada DHC-8-106, C-FLSX
+Boeing of Canada Ltd. De Havilland Division DHC-8-106, C-FLSX

 Val-d’Or Airport (CYVO), Quebec